-Held and Celia (2001) also investigated, numerically, the functional relationship among capillary pressure, saturation and interfacial area using a pore-scale network model.
-They used the same drainage mechanism as Reeves et al.(1996), but employed a different imbibition mechanism.
-They considered the effects of snap-off of nonwetting phase and local fluid configurations during imbibition.
-To compare surfaces from drainage and imbibition, Held & Celia (2001) used normalized moments of residuals, with the normalization performed with respect to the area of the main hysteresis loop in the pressuresaturation plane.
-They observed that the $P_c$ - $S_w$ - $a{wn}$ surfaces generated for drainage scanning and imbibition scanning lie on the same surface to within 1.5% when the optimized snap-off and local configuration parameters are selected to minimize the hysteresis.
+Table 1.
+Parameters of the Samples Used to Compare Imbibition and Drainage Measurements ration, and interfacial area using a pore-scale network model.
+They used the same drainage mechanism as that of Reeves and Celia [1996], but employed a different imbibition mechanism.
+They considered the effects of snap-off of the nonwetting phase and local fluid configurations during imbibition.
+To compare surfaces from drainage and imbibition, Held and Celia [2001] used normalized moments of residuals, with the normalization performed with respect to the area of the main hysteresis loop in the pressure-saturation plane.
+They observed that the P_c - S_w - a{wn} surfaces generated for drainage scanning and imbibition scanning lie on the same surface to within 1.5% when the optimized snap-off and local configuration parameters are selected to minimize the hysteresis.